 The best way for a network to ensure the price stability of its tokens is to ensure that the number of distributed coins (supply) closely tracks the demand for the tokens.

-When prices are stable, people will be more encouraged to hold and trade with that token.
+People will be more encouraged to hold and trade with that token when prices are stable.

 Each token type is governed by the creators or investors of its respective blockchain network.